sourcegraph/cody/vscode/test/README.md

    They are written in vitest and use VScode mocks.
 Run them with `pnpm test:unit`.

 2. Storybook.
 These are in the `webviews` directory in files named `.story.tsx`.
    These render UI widgets and use VScode mocks.
+Run them with `pnpm storybook`.

 3. Integration tests, in `integration`.
 These run VScode and communicate with the Cody extension directly through a "testing" API returned by the extension